goldsborough/li/README.rst

 \

-*license* is a tool to quickly fetch a license.
+*li* is a tool to quickly fetch a license.

 When finishing up a project, you had two choices to fetch your license: